viritaromero/Mexican-Food-Classifier/README.md

 I have the idea to develop an AI app than can classify different types of mexican food and even give you the recipe to make it by your own!
 The goal of "TeAmole" is to classify 9 types of mexican mexican food by looking a picture.

+This project idea came to my mind because it can help to the tourism sector in Mazatlán, Mexico.
+Tourists can take pictures of the food they are getting and identify what are them and even get a recipe!
+By doing these, we are promoting the food made in Mexico and helping the tourism sector by bringing more  interested people to visit our beautiful town!

+I'll train this image classifier to recognize 9 different mexican food dishes given an image.This can be implemented in a phone app that tells you the type of food your camera is looking at.

 <B> INSTRUCTIONS </B>

+The project is broken down into multiple steps:

+* Load and preprocess the image dataset
+* Train the image classifier on your dataset
+* Use the trained classifier to predict image content

 Everything you need to recreate this project is on the jupyter notebook.
 Everything was coded in Google Colab, because of its GPU.
 I uploaded the dataset to Google Drive, so you can download it directly (the code to download it is in the notebook).
 For more details, the notebook includes the instructions to follow.